 Staff Support for Claimants and Employers

-Boards must ensure that Board staff, and Workforce Solutions Office staff adhere to the following procedures:
+TWC and Boards must ensure that Workforce Solutions Office staff adhere to the following procedures:

 When a claimant or employer visits a Workforce Solutions Office and requests to submit an appeal, Workforce Solutions Office staff inform the appealing party that the preferred way to file an appeal is through the online UI Benefits Services Portal, as that is the fastest submission process; however, mailed or faxed appeals are acceptable.
 Note: Appeals may not be submitted by email or phone.